python-js1211/sense-net-projects/README.md

   deleted.
 To extract the bundle without instantiating the model, see the functions in `sensenet.models.bundle`.

+- `h5` exports the model **weights only** to the keras h5 model format (i.e., via use of the TensorFlow function `tf.keras.Model.save_weights`) To use these, you'd instantiate the model from JSON and load the weights separately using the corresponding TensorFlow `load_weights` function.

 ## Usage

 Once instantiated, you can use the model to make predictions by using